WOMADelaide

-The event is hosted by the WOMAD festivals organisation, which aims "to excite, to create, to inform and to highlight awareness of the worth and potential of a multicultural society".
-The festival encourages people to experience the music of cultures other than their own as a way of developing global understanding, and aims to entertain all age groups and people from all backgrounds.
-WOMADelaide has won the Helpmann Award for "Best Contemporary Music Festival" in 2008 and 2016, the Australian Event Awards "Best Cultural, Arts or Music Event" in 2015, and the Fowlers Live / SA Music Awards "Best Live Music Event" for five years in a row (2012–2016).
+WOMADelaide is an annual four-day festival of music, arts, and dance held in Botanic Park, Adelaide, South Australia which encourages people of all ages and backgrounds to experience the music of cultures other than their own as a way of developing global understanding.
+The event is hosted by the WOMAD festivals organisation, which aims "to excite, to create, to inform and to highlight awareness of the worth and potential of a multicultural society", and is one of many WOMAD festivals held around the world.
+As well as presenting a selection of music from a wide range of countries and cultures, WOMADelaide also holds side events such as talks and discussions.

+WOMADelaide has won a number of awards, including a Helpmann Award for "Best Contemporary Music Festival" in 2008 and 2016, the Australian Event Awards "Best Cultural, Arts or Music Event" in 2015, and the Fowlers Live / SA Music Awards "Best Live Music Event" for five years in a row from 2012 to 2016.